-This paper compares the two methods in eight ways:
+This paper compares the two methods in nine ways:

-- 1. A comparison of the authority attached to each method - 2.
-A comparison of the apparent philosophies underpinning each method - 3.
-A direct comparison of the major features of each method, where possible - 4.
-A comparison of the approaches each method takes to aspects of project management - 5.
-A comparison of the impact of each method on key stakeholders - 6.
-An assessment of the usefulness of each method to organisations - 7.
-An assessment of the recognition of formal accreditation to each method - 8.
+- 1. Ownership of the intellectual property of each method; - 2.
+A comparison of the authority attached to each method; - 3.
+A comparison of the apparent philosophies underpinning each method; - 4.
+A direct comparison of the major features of each method, where possible; - 5.
+A comparison of the approaches each method takes to aspects of project management; - 6.
+A comparison of the impact of each method on key stakeholders; - 7.
+An assessment of the usefulness of each method to organisations;

+- 8. An assessment of the recognition of formal accreditation to each method; and - 9.
 A brief discussion of supporting materials.